Climate — Climate control v3 Configuration v3.3

 The board has the following features:

-• Contains a stabilizer LM7805 to convert the voltage to 5V.
+• Contains LM7805 stabilizer to convert voltage to 5V .

-• The power voltage is connected directly to the fuse relay SLA-05VDC with a maximum current of 30A.
-If you do not plan to use the fuse relay, you can install a jumper instead.
+• The power voltage is connected directly to the SLA-05VDC fuse relay with a maximum current of 30A .
+If the use of a fuse relay is not planned, a jumper can be installed instead.

-• Connectors SSR-3V3 and SSR-220V are provided for possible connection of a silent relay.
-If a relay is not planned, a jumper will need to be installed in place of SSR-220V and the configuration of the controller GPIO heater AirHeat will need to be changed from 4 to 13.
+• SSR-3V3 and SSR-220V connectors are provided for possible connection of a silent relay.
+If the relay is not planned to be installed, then a jumper will need to be installed in place of the SSR-220V and AirHeat heater GPIO controller configuration will need to be changed from 4 to 13 .

-• Contains a solid state relay unit based on IRF540N controlling the fan AirFan for 12V as an exhaust.
+• Contains a solid state relay unit based on IRF540N that controls a 12V AirFan fan as an exhaust fan.

 Attention!
-When working with high voltage, remember that it is dangerous to life and can cause fire!
+When working with high voltage, remember that it is life-threatening and can cause a fire!

 Schematic diagram

 Attention!
-The proposed circuit is typical and can be modernized according to your preferences and requirements.
-You do not have to use all the components specified in the schematic and connect them!
-Similarly, you can use this project not for its intended purpose, replacing devices and components with any other.
+The proposed scheme is typical and can be modernized according to your preferences and requirements.
+You do not have to use all the components indicated in the scheme and connect them!
+Similarly, you can use this project not for its intended purpose, replacing devices and components with any others.

 ClimateTriac PCB v3.2

-This is a revision of a universal board project for operation with heater, humidifier and fan on 12V.
-It contains three relays, including the main power relay for the heater in the form of a triac BTA16.
-The power supply is wired to the devices through a safety relay.
+This is a revision of the universal board project for working with a heater, humidifier and 12V fan.
+It contains three relays, including the main power relay for the heater in the form of a BTA16 triac.
+Power is routed to the devices via a safety relay.
 Three-pin fan control with a separate PWM signal is used.
-The board was designed for those who would like to make a series of universal units for themselves or for their customers.
-It assumes the use of a special metal housing.
+The board was developed for those who would like to make a series of universal units for themselves or their clients.
+It is intended to use a special metal case.

 Printed circuit board and description